 In reception, there are usually two induction sessions in the summer term where pupils join us for a morning, including lunch.
 Teachers and other adults will be made aware of the needs of children with an identified SEND so that they can support their transition to the school.

 Moving on to another school or class can be difficult for any child, but difficulties may be compounded for a child with SEND.
 To support transition from Earl Soham to other schools and between classes within the school, we offer the following support:

 Depending on their level of need, children will be allocated different levels of support.
 In most cases, a child’s needs will be addressed through quality first teaching and small group support by teaching assistants within the classroom.
-All teachers are teachers of SEN and will identify pupils with SEN in their planning and plan differentiated lessons to accommodate their needs.
-Staff receive regular inset training on different SEN support strategies.
+All teachers are teachers of SEND and will identify pupils with SEND in their planning and plan differentiated lessons to accommodate their needs.
+Staff receive regular inset training on different SEND support strategies.